Dine with Us

 Hospitality has been a staple at Mount Vernon since the 18th century, when George Washington described his home as a "well-resorted tavern."

 In 1798, the Washingtons welcomed 670 overnight guests, who were wined and dined in what one guest described as "the genteelest manner."
-Washington died in 1799, and the generations who followed had to deal with living in a home that was rapidly becoming a tourist attraction.
+George Washington died in 1799 and the generations who followed had to deal with living in a home that was rapidly becoming a tourist attraction.
 With visitation increasing to as many as 10,000 visitors each year, and Virginia facing an economic depression, the family’s financial well-being suffered.

 A staff of two, secretary Sarah Tracy and superintendent Upton Herbert, shared the responsibility for opening the doors and conducting tours, even while the Civil War raged just a few miles away.

 Because Mount Vernon's location was miles from the nearest tavern or restaurant, Tracy and Herbert provided light refreshments at Washington's home, often setting up a simple table just outside Washington's kitchen.
 The additional income, though tiny by today's standards, helped to keep the Association solvent.
 Mount Vernon's entire income in 1864 was $348.03.